sakilmurad/edafternew/docs/account-creation/pre-requisite.md

 ## Optional Documents
 Below are some additional documents that need to be uploaded in certain circumstances.

-- **ITR** - If you want to participate in Bid and your Date of Incorporation is more than 24 months.
+- **ITR** - If you want to participate in bid and your Date of Incorporation is more than 24 months.
 - **DIPP Number** - If you are registering as a Start-Up then you need DIPP Number and Mobile Number linked linked with DIPP.
 - **MSE** - for MSE registered sellers, they need MSME Certificate and Mobile Number linked with MSME.